JustinValentine/Rubiks-Cube-Solver/README.md

 ![alt text](https://github.com/JustinValentine/RubiksCube/blob/main/Images/Solve.gif)

 ### How To Use:
-- To preforme a turn, type 'x0n', y0n', or 'z0n' into the move entry box, n is a number between 0 and the size of the cube-1
+- To perform a turn type 'x0n', y0n', or 'z0n' into the move entry box (n is a number between 0 and the size of the cube-1)
+- Solve feature only works on 3x3x3 cubes

-### Cube Data Structure:
+### Cube Data:
-The state of the cube is represented as a list of nxn arrays.
-Where each instance of this list is a face on the cube, and each array element is a number from 0-5.
-The color of a piece is defined by the following map:
+The state of the cube is represented as a list of nxn matrixes, each matrix corresponds to a face on the cube.
+The matrix elements are numbers from 0-5 which map to the color of a piece on the face.
 Color | Number
 --- | ---
 Green | 0